-The complete description of all available functions is provided in the in the xcube Web API reference.
+The complete description of all available functions is provided via openapi.html after starting the server locally.
+Please checkout the Publishing xcube datasets to learn how to do access it.

 The web API is provided through the xcube server which is started using the xcube serve CLI command.